 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Our graduates have gone on to work in environmental consulting, the civil service, environmental management, conservation, marketing and communications, and a range of private companies in areas such as sustainable housing and energy.

-1 June 2019.
+The application deadline for UK/EU students is 1 June 2019.
 Early application recommended; places may fill before the deadline.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.